BSVino/Viewback/Readme.md

 Viewback - A Video Game Design Tool
 ===================================

-Viewback is a tool to help game designers conduct usability play tests.
+Viewback is a tool that helps game designers conduct usability play tests.
 It forwards the debug information from your game to your wireless device, where you can see it and the player can't.
 Now you can diagnose problems with the game while your playtester enjoys her experience.
 You can see changes to